Morocco desert camp

 Enjoy hospitality renowned in this part of Morocco, as Hocin and his experienced team look after you.

-Camp al Koutban is deliberately small, with 10 tents offering a maximum capacity of 20 guests.
+Camp al Koutban is deliberately small, with 12 tents offering a minimum capacity of 24 guests.

-We take bookings per tent, or the camp may be rented in exclusivity.
+We take bookings per tent, and the camp may also be rented in exclusivity.

 Included in the cost of the overnight stay, half-board meal basis (*lunch with stays of 2 nights +), drinking water and hot drinks, guided camel trekking before sunset, shared sand-boards.

-Housed separately to the sleeping tents is a shower and toilet facility with hot water.
+Housed separately to the sleeping tents is a toilet and shower facility (with hot water for showering).

 *Return driver transport to the camp will be arranged at additional cost, unless guests plan to self-drive.
 Please see ‘Location’ below.